 - The post-operative brace, locked in full extension, is to be worn AT ALL TIMES except when you are in the motion (CPM) machine or doing your exercises.
-This includes sleep. - The brace is necessary for even the simplest tasks, such as going to the restroom, to protect your knee while your muscles are weak. - The brace is to be locked in full extension until the 1st post-op visit - After the first post-op visit, you will be allowed to unlock it to 90° for the next 4 weeks.
-It is typically used for 4-6 weeks, depending on your procedure.
+This includes sleep. - The brace is necessary for even the simplest tasks, such as going to the restroom, to protect your knee while your muscles are weak. - The brace is to be locked in full extension for the first two weeks - After two weeks, you will be allowed to unlock it to 90° for the next 4 weeks.
+It is typically used for 6 weeks, depending on your procedure.
 Instructions may change with additional procedures.